Paul L. Koenig

 Sandall has performed in many musical theater and opera roles throughout the region including: the lead role in Sweeney Todd; George Benton in Dead Man Walking; Billy Bigelow in Carousel; Demetrius in Midsummer Night’s Dream; Priest Guide in The Magic Flute; Officer Lockstock in Urinetown; Ben in Telephone; Barry in Later that Same Evening; Oz in The Wizard of Oz; and Trevor Greydon in Thoroughly Modern Millie.

 Sandall serves as a vocal teaching artist, clinician, contest judge, and private voice instructor.
 He is an active singer throughout the region, performing with the Opera Omaha chorus, the First-Plymouth Choir in Lincoln, Neb.
 He is a member of Resonance vocal artists ensemble in Omaha.
 Sandall was previously a member of the South Dakota Chorale.
 He has sung Mozart’s Requiem, Faure’s Requiem, Hayden’s Creation, and Handel’s Messiah on a number of occasions, and is a busy concert soloist.

 Sandall is assistant band director at Bellevue East High School.
 He is a member of Phi Mu Alpha Sinfonia and American Choral Directors Association.
 Sandall currently resides in Bellevue, Neb. with his wife Kate.

 David C. Neely is Professor of Violin at the Glenn Korff School of Music, University of Nebraska at Lincoln (UNL).
 He joined the faculty in 1993.
-Since 2010, Neely has also served as artist and faculty member of the Orfeo International Summer Music Festival in Vipiteno, Italy.
+Since 2010, Neely has also served as artist and faculty member of the Orfeo International Summer Music Festival (Vipiteno, Italy).
 Professor Neely is violinist and a founding member of the chamber group, The Trans-Nebraska Players.
 This ensemble performs regularly throughout the country; in 2014, the artists made their international debut performing at the Canadian Flute convention.